nickp10/mcubed-metadata-manager/README.md

 ----
 1. Right click the project and choose Properties.
 1. Go to the Signing tab.
+1. Check "Sign the ClickOnce manifests".
+1. Click "Create Test Certificate...".
+1. Enter "mCubed3Key" as the password and confirm password.
+1. Click OK.
+1. Rename the generated .pfx file by removing "_TemporaryKey" from the file name.
 1. Check "Sign the assembly".
 1. Click the "Choose a strong name key file" drop-down.
-1. Click "<New...>".
-1. Enter the assembly name (e.g., mCubed) as the "Key file name".
+1. Select the generated .pfx file from above.
-1. Check "Protect my key file with a password".
+1. Click "Select from File...".
+1. Browse to the generated .pfx file.
-1. Enter "mCubed3Key" as the password and confirm password.
+1. Enter the password from above.
 1. Click OK.
+1. Uncheck "Sign the ClickOnce manifests".
 1. Right click the project and choose "Unload Project".
 1. Click Yes to save the changes.
 1. Right click the project and choose "Edit <PROJECT-NAME>.cspoj".